 The Film & Media Studies 2014 Collection includes 34 titles, including Deleuze, Japanese Cinema, and the Atom Bomb, The Comic Offense from Vaudeville to Contemporary Comedy and Cypriot Cinemas: Memory, Conflict and Identity in the Margins of Europe.

 This collection includes 35 monographs covering film studies, television studies, gaming, popular music, and new media and technology.

-This year's Film & Media Studies collection will contain around 35 titles, concerning such topics as game studies, film history, graphic novels and media ethics.
+This collection contains 41 titles, concerning such topics as game studies, film history, graphic novels and media ethics.
 Titles include The Netflix Effect; Critical Race Theory and Bamboozled; Making Sense of Cinema; Newsworkers; and Violent Games.

-This collection will include approximately 30 monographs covering television, media theory, and animation and video game studies.
+This collection includes 29 monographs covering television, media theory, and animation and video game studies.
 Titles include Queer Theory and Brokeback Mountain; Postmodern Theory and Blade Runner; Animation – Process, Cognition and Actuality; Every Game is an Island; and Television Drama in Israel.